A note on one-parameter subgroups of SO(3,2): Conclusion

 \section{Conclusion}

-The three dimensional solutions of conformal gravity have received considerably less attention than its Einstein gravity counterpart.
-For this reason, we present a discussion of metrics associated with one parameter subgroups of $SO(3,2)$.
-Our construction follows an approach of \cite{Banados:1992gq}, where three dimensional BTZ black holes were organized according to the one parameter subgroups of $SO(2,2)$.
-In extending this framework to $SO(3,2)$, two additional types of solutions appear that have no analogue in the $SO(2,2)$ classification.
+The three–dimensional solutions of conformal gravity have received considerably less attention than its Einstein–gravity counterpart.
+For this reason, we present a discussion of metrics associated with one–parameter subgroups of $SO(3,2)$.
+Our construction followed the approach of \cite{Banados:1992gq}, where three–dimensional BTZ black holes were organized according to the one–parameter subgroups of $SO(2,2)$.
+In extending this framework to $SO(3,2)$, two additional types of solutions appeared that have no analogue in the $SO(2,2)$ classification.

-These new types, are cases $I_d$ and $V$, which require separate treatment.
-For both of them we explicitly construct the coordinate transformations that allow one to derive the corresponding line elements.
-Beside derivation of these cases, we present several explicit examples.
+These new types, are cases $I_d$ and $V$, which required separate treatment.
+For both of them we explicitly constructed the coordinate transformations that allowed derivation of the corresponding line elements.
+In addition, we presented several explicit examples: (i) a representative geometry of type $I_d$ with one real and one imaginary eigenvalue, (ii) a type $I_b$ metric that can be interpreted as a conformal version of the BTZ black hole. (iii) And two type $V$ geometries inspired by the type $I_b$ and $I_d$ construction, however leading to a new type of metric.
+In Table 1, we summarized the Killing vectors for each type and presented their Casimir invariants.

-In particular: (ii) a representative geometry of type $I_d$ with one real and one imaginary eigenvalue, (iv) a type $I_b$ metric that can be interpreted as a conformal extension of the BTZ black hole, (v) an explicit solution belonging to class $V$.
-A complete geometric classification of the new types of solutions, is left for future work.
+The strategy of the classification is similar to the Petrov classification \cite{Petrov:2000bs}, and similarly it can be used for theories that possess this symmetry.
+The first candidate is, of course, conformal gravity in 3D, whose solutions we consider here.
+Natural extensions are theories that include additional conformal fields and conformal higher spin theories \cite{Lovrekovic:2023xsj,Lovrekovic:2024yoo,Grigoriev:2019xmp,Pope:1989vj,Fuentealba:2024thk,Fuentealba:2020zkf}.
+In \cite{Lovrekovic:2023xsj} the theories with added higher spin fields have been considered with respect to which class of $SO(3,2)$ one-parameter subgroups they belong to.

-As summarized in Table~1, the Killing vectors defining the $I_b$ and $I_c$ classes differ in the way the eigenvalues appear in matrix $\omega_{ab}$ from the appendix A. In contrast, the $I_d$ class contains the vanishing component in both Killing vectors simultaneously.
-This difference obstructs a straightforward generalization of the BTZ type construction from case $I_b$ to case $I_d$, and is responsible for making its construction more technical.
+A complete geometric classification of the new types of solutions is left for future work.

 \addtocontents{toc}{ }